 - Study of Dharma books of your choosing or suggested by the teacher.

 - Regular participation in meetings and events at our center, including a commitment to attend at least one retreat a year.

-When considering your options for practicing, please don't let your financial situation be a determining factor.
+When considering your options for practicing with us, please don't let your financial situation be a determining factor.
 These are suggested donations.
-Consider what this is worth to you, what you can afford to pay, and then please speak openly with us.
+Consider what this is worth to you, and what you can afford to pay.
 We will never turn anyone away!